ociaw/RandN/README.md

 # RandN
-RandN is a library for generating random numbers in .NET.
+RandN is a .NET library for random number generation.
 It aims to rectify deficiencies in `System.Random` with adaptability and extensibility in mind.
 RandN is heavily inspired by the design of the Rust crate [rand](https://github.com/rust-random/rand), and aims to maintain some level of compatibility with it.